sib-swiss/ena-seqdata-training/docs/index.md

 After this course, you will be able to:

+- Understand the main data structures underlying ENA and the Sequence Read Archive (SRA)
+- Find an appropriate portal for submitting and finding the most common data types related to raw NGS data
+- Use the web interfaces and command line to find and download raw sequencing data from SRA
+- Use the command line or FileZilla to upload files with ftp
+- Successfully submit the most common data types to ENA

 ### Learning outcomes explained

 To reach the general learning outcomes above, we have set a number of smaller learning outcomes.
 Each chapter starts with these smaller learning outcomes.
 Use these at the start of a chapter to get an idea what you will learn.
 Use them also at the end of a chapter to evaluate whether you have learned what you were expected to learn.